harish-shivaram/shilly-jekyll/_art/davinci.md

 Mona comes from madonna meaning madam, and the woman is thought to be the wife of the silk merchant Francesco del Giocondo (the picture is also known as La Gioconda).
 She would have been about twenty-four when Leonardo began her portrait.
-Her identity is not entirely certain - the painting itself has few specific clues - and the power of the picture has probably been enhanced by the mystery surounding it.
+Her identity is not entirely certain &mdash; the painting itself has few specific clues &mdash; and the power of the picture has probably been enhanced by the mystery surounding it.

 We know the figure was framed originally by two stone columns as well as by the